 Testing Oklahoma passed a post-conviction DNA testing law May 24, 2013, making it the 50th state to do so.
 Effective: 2013.

 State statute requires that criminal justice agencies retain and automatically preserve biological evidence from violent felony convictions for the length of incarceration of an individual.
 Effective: 2001.

 Oklahoma's statute meets the best practices standards outlined by the NIST Technical Working Group on Biological Evidence Preservation.

 A wrongfully convicted person is entitled to receive $175,000 for the entirety of his wrongful incarceration as long as he did not plead guilty and was imprisoned solely as a result of the wrongful conviction.
 Effective: 1978; Amended most recently: 2003.

-In Dodd v.
-State (2000), the Oklahoma Court of Criminal Appeals ruled that before jailhouse informant testimony is deemed admissible at trial, prosecutors must disclose certain information to the defense at least ten days before trial, such as: the informant’s criminal history, any benefit that has been or may be offered in exchange for their testimony, any other cases in which the informant testified or offered statements, and any benefits the informant received in those cases.
-In addition, a jury instruction must be given when jailhouse informant witness testimony is going to be used at trial.
-The instruction directs jurors to assess the jailhouse informant’s testimony with greater scrutiny and details reliability factors that jurors should consider, including: benefits offered or expected in exchange for testimony, criminal history, other cases in which the jailhouse informant testified in exchange for benefits, and whether the jailhouse informant has recanted or changed his/her statements.
+In 2000, the Oklahoma Court of Criminal Appeals ruled in Dodd v.
+State that before jailhouse informant testimony is admissible, prosecutors must disclose certain information to the defense at least 10 days before trial, including: criminal history, any benefit that has been or may be offered, any other cases in which the informant testified or offered statements and any benefits received in those cases.
 Effective: 2000.